- Computational Social Science

 * The Information Science department cannot know how graduate schools, employers, and so on, will evaluate S grades.

-To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, and major to the IS Minor Coordinator Penny Stewart.
+TTo start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, and major, and what will be your minor concentration, to the IS Minor Coordinator Penny Stewart.
 The minor is self-guided.
 See the Requirements page for further details.

 Course credits from institutions other than Cornell cannot be counted toward the Information Science minor.